Reliance Worldwide (ASX:RWC): It couldn’t hold off 4-decade high inflation forever, but interest rate cuts are coming to the rescue!

-Reliance Worldwide (ASX:RWC) is one of the best companies to hold amidst record-high inflation, in our view.
+Reliance Worldwide (ASX:RWC) is one of the companies with the most upside to interest rates.
+We have argued that it was a good stock to hold amidst record-high inflation.
 As a plumbing supplies company, it can easily pass costs on to customers because emergency plumbing works typically can’t be put off.

 Who is Reliance Worldwide?